Westmeyer-Lab/CellPlotter/README.md

 ## Image Processing and Analysis

 6. **Use PyStackReg:**
    - From the Napari `Plugins` menu, add the PyStackReg plugin if you haven’t already done so.
+You can find more information about the plugin [here](https://www.napari-hub.org/plugins/napari-pystackreg).
    - In the PyStackReg widget, select the Numpy array layer and click on `Register and Transform`.
    - This will create a new registered layer.